grantwill74/notes-on-algorithm-design/slides/module_x2/module_x2.md

 # The heap property (2)

-Min-heaps have the property that every element is smaller than its children.
+Min-heaps have the property that every element is no larger than its children.
-Max-heaps have the property that every element is bigger than its children.
+Max-heaps have the property that every element is no smaller than its children.

 There is another property that practical heaps have that we will mention soon, but the heap property is the main one.